 I expertly draft legal documents (Premarital Agreements, Powers of Attorney, etc.) and provide legal consultation in Spanish and French for both clients and other attorneys.
 I have been speaking these languages (and others) since my late teens, honing my degree of fluency in each through on-going study and on-the-job work experience at both the state and federal levels of government.

 Though my skills as a negotiator result in the satisfactory resolution of over 90% of my clients' cases for them short of having to go all the way to a trial or other applicable form of final evidentiary hearing, I have litigated my fair share of both bench and jury trials over the years and won most of them.
 I attribute much of my success to the uncommonly good fortune I had during my first few years of lawyering when I gained a wide, yet detailed base of practical courtroom experience working for a full-service, general law firm in downtown Milwaukee, Wisconsin.
 That started for me in 1994, right after I served a one-year judicial clerkship with a Milwaukee County Circuit Court Judge on the civil bench.
 After graduating from Marquette University Law School, I was admitted in May of 1995 to the Wisconsin State Bar - I am also admitted to practice in both the U. S. District Court for the Eastern District of Wisconsin and the U. S. District Court for the Western District of Wisconsin.
-After serving for a while as an associate attorney at the downtown law firm where I first started out back in '94, I declared my professional independence on July 4th of 1997 and hung my own shingle in Milwaukee helping clients throughout the state in the Spanish and Russian languages (as well as in my native English, of course).
+After serving for a while as an associate attorney at the downtown law firm where I first started out back in '94, I declared my professional independence on July 4th of 1997 and hung my own shingle in Milwaukee helping clients throughout the state in the Spanish, French and Russian languages (as well as in my native English, of course).